emscripten-core/emscripten/site/source/docs/api_reference/fetch.rst

 readyState, status and statusText, which give information about the HTTP loading state of the request.

-The emscripten_fetch_attr_t object has a timeoutMSecs field which allows specifying a timeout duration for the transfer.
-Additionally, emscripten_fetch_close() can be called at any time for asynchronous and waitable fetches to abort the download.
+The ``emscripten_fetch_attr_t`` object has a ``timeoutMSecs`` field which allows specifying a timeout duration for the transfer.
+If the operation times out the status will be set to 408 (Request Timeout) and the error handler will be invoked..
+Additionally, ``emscripten_fetch_close()`` can be called at any time for asynchronous and waitable fetches to abort the download.
 The following example illustrates these fields and the onprogress handler.

 .. code-block:: cpp